robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment.md

 Use the materials below to:

 - see what the ECT is learning
-- structure your catch-up with the ECT after watching them put this topic's development focus into action in the classroom
+- structure your catch-up with the ECT after watching them put this topic’s development focus into action in the classroom

 [View mentor materials](/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-mentor-materials)